bradypcook/HawkNodeSecurity_Network/README.md

 <li>and more!! </li>
 </ul>

-# Phase 2 Upgrades for Summer/Fall 2026
+# Phase 2 Upgrades for Summer/Fall 2026 (Currently In Progress)

 <ul>
 <li>Improving network addressing by using /31 subnets for transit links and /16 for campus sites. </li>